GUIDELINES (Revised January 25, 2021)

-Youth As Resources offers funding for community organizing efforts that are designed and carried out by Baltimore young people.
+Youth As Resources offers funding for community organizing projects that are designed and carried out by Baltimore young people.

 Projects funded will be those:

-- That are long term and make a lasting change; and
+- That are long term and make a lasting change (YAR does not fund one- day or short-term events); and

-Youth As Resources grants will ONLY consider stipends for youth organizers for renewal requests* A stipend is a payment, such as a salary, allowance, honorarium and/or offering for services rendered.
-Examples of stipends include paying youth to implement the project, paying a DJ for an event or giving a fixed honorarium to a professional dancer to teach step classes etc… However, YAR will cover expenses like bus fare and baby-sitting to help young people participate in the programs they designed.
+Stipend/Salary Policy: In general, Youth As Resources does not fund stipends.
+A stipend is a payment, such as a salary, allowance, honorarium and/or offering for services rendered.
+Examples of stipends include paying youth to implement the project, paying a DJ for an event or giving a fixed honorarium to a professional dancer to teach step classes etc.…

 Youth As Resources will consider youth-led businesses as long as the business is intended to strengthen the community by addressing a critical need.